mubaraqwahab/learn-compilers/exercises/README.md

 My attempts at the exercises in the textbook.

-Directory `3_9_1` contains attempts at Exercise 3.9.1, and so on.
-(The reason for underscores instead of fullstops is to avoid path issues.)
+Directory `3_1` contains my attempt at exercise 1 of chapter 3, and so on.

 Run TypeScript files with `npx ts-node path/to/ts/file`.
-Better yet, use Vitest to run tests: `npm test path/to/test/file`.
+Better yet, run them in test suites with `npm test path/to/test/file`.